 Do not attempt any fuse box repairs if you do not have training and experience.
 When working with a fuse box, turn the mains switch down to disconnect power to the circuits.
 Malfunctioning fuse boxes can hold static electricity or remain dangerously hot when the power supply has been disconnected, so don’t touch them unless you know exactly what you are doing.

-If you notice any electric sparks or smell burning metal or smoke, do not even attempt to shut down the power – leave the property immediately and contact the emergency services.
+If you notice any electric sparks or smell burning metal or smoke, do not even attempt to shut down the power.
+Leave the property immediately and contact the emergency services.

 24|7 Home Rescue have designed a series of advice guides to help you out with some common household emergencies.
-If your fuse box keeps tripping out then please read our guide here.
+If your fuse box keeps tripping out, then please read our guide.
 To find out more about 24|7 Home Rescue and the cover plans we provide, be sure to visit our website.

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.